optimalisatie/ai-shell-anthropic/README.md

 ### Advantages
 - The Haiku model is low cost and super fast (see [#models](#models))
-- Anthropic AI appears to be more reliable and precise in its responses.
+- Anthropic AI is reliable and precise in its responses.
 - Opus model available on par with GPT-4 and Gemini.

 <p align="center">